Courtesy Michael Vincent Ferreri, executive chef, Res Ipsa Cafe, Philadelphia

 In a medium-sized bowl, marinate sardine pieces with ⅓ tablespoon chopped garlic, one-third of parsley and just enough olive oil to coat sardines.
 This can be prepared 1 day in advance.

-In large pot, boil water and cook pasta until not quite al dente, about 7 minutes.
+In large pot, boil fresh water and cook pasta until not quite al dente, about 7 minutes.
 Drain and pour pasta onto sheet pan to prevent sticking or clumping.
 Drizzle with olive oil and let cool.